rememberSoftwares/yacana/README.md

 #### Description

 GroupSolve uses the common Task class.
 This means that Tools are also available while agents are chatting.
-However, the given prompt will be used to guide the LLM on how to use the tool but NOT what to do after the tool has returned a value.
+However, tools work the same way as described in the tool section @todo URL.
+Meaning that the Task's prompt will only be used to trigger the prompt but will not be used to act don't result of the tool.
+You need the other agent for that.
 This is an important concept because it means that the task's prompt will not be part of the conversation but the tool output will.
-Meaning that your tools must always return some computable knowledge that will be used by the other agent!
+Meaning that your tools must always return some computable knowledge that will be used by the second agent!

-#### How it works ?

-A Task inside a GroupSolve() is called in a loop.
-The tool call goes like this:
-1. The Task is asked to be solved ;
-2. There is a Tool assigned, so the Agent must use it ;
-3. Provide examples of how the tool is used
-4. Giving the initial task prompt set in the Task and ask the Agent what values to send the Tool based on this prompt and previous History
-5. The Tool is called with some parameters
-6. Tool returns a value
-7. The tool's value is the answer from the Task
-As you can see, nothing was made of the tool result.
-This means that the tool return must carry all the necessary value so that the other agent can do something with it.

-If you like diagrams, this is how it looks:
+#### Tool use in GroupSolve

-Let's play a new game:
+Let's play a new game, without tools first:
-The first agent will think of a number.
+* The first agent will think of a number.
 The second agent will try to guess it based on indications like "higher" or "lower" given by the first agent.
-The conversation ends when the second agent finds the correct number and wins the game!
+* The conversation ends when the second agent finds the correct number and wins the game!
-ℹ️ No tools for now.

 ```python
 # Creating our two players
 agent1 = Agent("Player 1", "llama3:8b")